 I played soccer and basketball in middle school and high school and did a little track too, but I got tired of the rigidity of such organized school sports.
 The idea of a club sport really appealed to me.
 Besides the family that is HSU lacrosse, my favorite part (of the game) is simply taking the ball away… nothing more than that.

+What’s your athletic background?
+Is there an aspect of lacrosse that you especially like?
 Was there a moment when you thought ‘Hey, I’m getting the hang of this’?

 I really benefited from the older, more experienced guys on the team when I first started.
 We had maybe 12 guys, so as a rookie I got a ton of playing time.
 The guys would coach me on the field.
 By the time the season was over I felt confident that I could go toe-to-toe with the teams we were playing, to some extent of course.